 Most of the photos featured are from my daughter’s collection.
-She took them when she was in high school; now, she’s a mom.
+She took them when she was in high school.
+Now, she’s a mom.
 Back then though, she annoyed me with her picture-taking and posting each time I served a meal.
-Now, it’s quite the opposite; I’m happy that those photos are available to share with you.
+It’s quite the opposite now; I’m happy those photos are available to share with you.

 Below: Photos of meals I served my daughter years ago

 Notice the overlaying caption on the photo below left?
 As I made breakfast one morning, she asked why I didn’t use any salt.
-I told her with that much cheese she didn’t need it.
-Of course, with her new found knowledge, she went on to caption it.
+I told her with that much cheese, she didn’t need it.
+Of course, with her new knowledge, she went on to caption it.

 From scratch offers healthy choices

 Baking and cooking from scratch may seem difficult at first.
 But after you get the hang of it, you will love it; and here are some reasons why.